Crazy Kitchen

 Consider CfE Benchmarks, for example:

-• Demonstrates an understanding of basic food hygiene and safety through, for example, washing fruit and vegetables, storing persishables in the fridge.
+• demonstrates an understanding of basic food hygiene and safety through, for example, washing fruit and vegetables, storing perishables in the fridge

 Differentiation